ff13dfly/EasyPolka/protocol/Easy_Protocol_v1.0.md

 ## Overview

-* `Easy Protocol` is teh recommend `cApp` ( Chain Application ) protocol.
-It is a JSON based protocol, now `version 1.0`.
-The protocol string must be written on the Anchor keywords `protocol`.
+* `Easy Protocol` is a protocol to load Chain Application ( `cApp` in short ).
+It is a JSON based protocol, now `version 1.0`, should follow the [JSON format standard](http://json.org).

-* `Easy Protocol` solve the relationship between Anchors, by follow this protocol, one Anchor can call another anchor to get data or run `cApp`.
-Another hand, the `cApp Anchor` can call other `lib Anchor`, all code can be orginazed on chain.
+* `Easy Protocol` solve the relationship between on-chain data.
+Follow this, on-chain data can call `cApp` to decode it.
+Then the blockchain network which support `Easy Protocol` is a bootstrap system, can be accessed fully by a single entry.

 ![a image show the relationship of Anchors]()

+* `Easy Protocol` is not case sensitive.
+The max length of an `Easy Protocol` is 256 Bytes.

+* `Easy Protocol` do not check the code valid.

-## Relatioship Details
+## Data Structure

+### Anchor

+* Anchor data sample as follow.
+On-chain data is trustable, linked list way can save the storage and make every step of development meanful.

+    ```Javascript
+        {
+            name:"",        //unique name, called `Anchor Name`
+            raw:"",         //code or customized data
+            protocol:{      //Easy Protocol content
+                ...
+            }
+            pre:0,          //linked list
+        }
+    ```

+* Unique Anchor name.

+* On-chain Linked List.

+* Ownership.
+Anchor must be owned to single one account.
+Only the owner can modify the Anchor, and every modification must be storaged.Ownership can be transfered, but the history data must be linked to the owner when data was updating.

 ### Anchor Link

-* Anchor Link is a text to locate the Anchor network data.
+* Anchor Link is a text to locate the blockchain network data.
 It can be easy read and load `cApp` properly.

-* Charactor `?` is reversed, the Anchor which including `?` is not supported by `Easy Protocol`.
+* Charactor `?` is reversed, the name which including `?` is not supported by `Easy Protocol`.

+### Anchor Raw Data

+* Anchor Raw Data is used to storage code.

+* The max Anchor Raw data length is 4MB max.

+## Processing Details

 ### How To Launch